FAQ

 Registration for course 1 open and ongoing; you can sign up anytime!

-Course 2 and 4 are in-person intensives.
+Course 2 and 4 are embodiment intensives.
+They can be taken as a 7 day in-person intensive, or a 10 half-day online intensive.
 These are announced a year in advance so you can create a course schedule that works for you.

-Course 3 and 5 are ongoing.
+Course 3 and 5 are self-paced online courses.
 You can sign up anytime for these courses – but only if you have successfully completed the course prior.

 How long does it take to complete this program?